TechieBalu/Guide-To-Advance-Python-Concepts/README.md

 - DeQueue
 - File Handling
 - Exception Handling in Python
-- Sync and ASync in Python
+- sync and async in Python
 - Threading and Multiprocessing Concepts  :hourglass_flowing_sand:
 - Parallelization in Python
 - Regular Expressions in Python